Titan Blast Cabinet Lighting: LED Lights Built into the Window Frame

 Instead of installing lights on the cabinet ceiling, we put LED lights outside the blasting environment by housing them inside the metal frame that holds the cabinet window.

-A Titan exclusive, this feature offers the blast cabinet operator multiple benefits:
+A Titan patented feature, the LED lighted frame offers the blast cabinet operator multiple benefits:

 In addition to rethinking blast cabinet lighting, Titan engineers also redesigned the window.